ExFed/nosr/README.md

 reduce the time spent parsing, as it means your program will only parse the sections that it absolutely needs, and no more.

-Of course, you could just argue **NOSr** is little more than a lexical analyzer and a silly name.
+Of course, you could just argue *NOS&#383;* is little more than a lexical analyzer and a silly name.
 You'd be mostly right.

 #### Operations